Adaptive Online Non-stochastic Control: Related Work

-The NSC framework was investigated using different performance metrics such as the dynamic regret that compares the learner's decisions to the optimal one for each step $t$.
-For instance, \cite{zhao2022non} recovered the $\mathcal O\big((TP_T)^{\nicefrac{1}{2}}\big)$ dynamic regret OCO bounds, where $P_T$ measures the times the optimal solution changes.
-Nonetheless, methods with static regret guarantees of the sort discussed in this paper, are building blocks for dynamic regret algorithms via, e.g., meta-learners \cite{simchowitz20a-part-state}, and hence are directly relevant for these benchmarks, too.
+The NSC framework was also investigated using variations of regret metric that e.g., compare the learner's decisions to the optimal one for each step $t$, or for an interval $\mathcal{I}\in [T]$.
+For instance, \citep{zhao2022non} recovered the $\mathcal O\big((TP_T)^{\nicefrac{1}{2}}\big)$ dynamic regret OCO bounds, where $P_T$ measures the times the optimal solution changes.
+Nonetheless, methods with static regret guarantees of the sort discussed in this paper, are building blocks for dynamic regret algorithms via, e.g., using them as ``base controllers" within meta-controllers \citep{gradu23a-ltv, simchowitz20a-part-state}, and hence are directly relevant for these benchmarks, too.
 Competitive ratio is another metric that aims to minimize the ratio in accumulated cost between the benchmark policy and that of the learner.
 These algorithms have different semantics from the model considered here.
-For example, the adversary needs to reveal information about the cost function before the learner commits to a decision \cite{shi2020online}, or the cost is assumed to be a fixed quadratic function \cite{goel2022competitive}.
-Furthermore, it was shown in \cite{goel2023best} that having a regret guarantee against the optimal DAC policy automatically guarantees a competitive ratio up to an additive sub-linear constant.
+For example, the adversary needs to reveal information about the cost function before the learner commits to a decision \citep{shi2020online}, or the cost is assumed to be a fixed quadratic function \citep{goel2022competitive}.
+Furthermore, it was shown in \citep{goel2023best} that having a regret guarantee against the optimal DAC policy automatically guarantees a competitive ratio up to an additive sub-linear term.
+A recently refreshed line of work that also considers adversarial costs and transitions in stateful systems is Adversarial MDPs \citep{jin2023no}.
+Unlike NSC, this line considers finite states and actions, whose sizes appear in the bounds.
+Thus, their algorithms are irreducible to our settings.